gor181/courses-intro-to-sql/chapter2.md

 To whom should you sell your car and why?

-`@possible_answers`
-- Buyer B because I ultimately get $6,000 instead of $5,000 that Buyer A is offering
-- [Buyer A because the present value of Buyer A's offer is higher]
-- Buyer B because the present value of Buyer B's offer is higher

 `@hint`
 - We should make decisions based on present value and not just stated dollars